mertcoskuner/mertcoskuner/README.md

 ###

-<h5 align="left">Currently a junior Computer Science and Engineering student at Sabanci University</h5>
+<h5 align="left">Currently, a junior Computer Science and Engineering student at Sabanci University</h5>

 ###